 How does transcreation work?

-When a text requires transcreation, our Project Managers will begin by conducting a thorough, in-depth analysis of the text to identify those points that will be the focus of the transcreation efforts.
+When a text requires transcreation, our Project Managers will begin by conducting a thorough, in-depth analysis of the text to identify the focal points of the transcreation.
 They will work closely with you to understand the wider context of the content – where it will be used, whether references to popular culture will be employed and what images might accompany the text.
 The positioning of the text is also important for us to understand; what medium it will be used in and where the text will appear on a page as part of a wider advert or campaign with pictures and logos.